KnowageLabs/Knowage-Documentation/user-guide/ka_user_mydoc.rst

 Parameters management
 -------------------------

 Knowage documents may have associated parameters.
 If any, you will be asked to select the chosen parameter’s values in a collapsible panel located at the top or on the right side of the page.
 If this is the case, choose the parameters values and then click the **Execute** button to run the document.
-In case there are only optional parameters or default values are already defined, the document is directly executed after the first click on its relative icon. :numref:`parampaneluser` shows an example of the parameters panel.
+In case there are only optional parameters or default values are already defined, the document is directly executed after the first click on its relative icon.

+.. figure:: media/image26.png

+   Parameters panel

 Mandatory parameters are shown in bold together with an asterisk on the right, while optional parameters are normal shaped.

 It is possible to show or hide the parameter panel by clicking on the filter button located in the document toolbar.
 With the **Reset** button at the top of the panel you can clear the form.

-.. _parampaneluser:
-.. figure:: media/image26.png

-   Parameters panel

 Furthermore, the parameter configuration can be saved for future use.
 This is particularly useful when the document includes several customized parameters.
 This feature is accessible from the toolbar located at the top right corner of the parameters panel.

 - **Reset** inserted values for parameters;
 - **Open saved** a window listing the **saved parameters**, so that you can select or modify them;
 - **Save** the parameters.
 Here you can choose between two options: **Public** means visible to all the other users that share your role while **Private** means visible only to you.

 Document Toolbar
 --------------------

-All documents inside Knowage environment share the same toolbar with different features, see :numref:`documenttoolbar`.
+All documents inside Knowage environment share the same toolbar with different features.
 We provide first a short description and next a detailed explanation.

 .. _documenttoolbar:
 .. figure:: media/image27.png